AustinTSchaffer/Notebook/OMSCS/Courses/AI/AIMA Textbook Notes/AIMA - Chapter 7 - Logical Agents.md

 ## Summary

-Take the course on KBAI if you find these terms compelling.
+Take the course on KBAI if you find these key terms compelling.

+Interestingly, this chapter does get into satisfiability problems.
+I've used Z3-solver before on [Advent of Code 2023 to solve a series of non-linear equations](https://github.com/AustinTSchaffer/DailyProgrammer/blob/main/AdventOfCode/2023/day_24/sln.py#L61).
+It was definitely interesting and useful then.